English Placement Test (EPT) & Math Placement Test (MPT)

 What Is The EPT?

-• The supportive details can be common knowledge or knowledge gained from your experiences in academic, professional or personal life.
+Your essay must contain multiple, individual arguments that support your position.
+The supporting information you provide can come from common knowledge or knowledge you gained from experiences in your academic, professional, or personal life.

 How Is The EPT Conducted?